zbm-dev/zfsbootmenu/docs/README.md

 Some make targets require further programs: `watchexec` for `make serve` and `rst2ansi` for `make gen-man`.

-If on Void Linux, `make setup-void` will install these programs and set up the virtual environment.
+On Void Linux, `make setup-void` will install these programs and set up the virtual environment.

 ### Generating Documentation